 Rebekah Fitzsimmons

-Assistant Teaching Professor of Professional Communication
+Associate Teaching Professor of Professional Communication

 Dr. Fitzsimmons currently teaches graduate level core communication courses (Strategic Presentation Skills, Writing for Public Policy, Professional Communication, Writing for Information Systems Management) at Heinz.
 Her pedagogical approach focuses on innovative use of digital technologies in the classroom, as well as helping experts translate and transmit highly technical knowledge to non-experts through storytelling and multimodal communication.
+She also chairs the Generative AI Faculty Advisory Committee for Heinz College.

 Prior to joining Heinz, Dr. Fitzsimmons was the Assistant Director of the Writing and Communication Program (2018-2019) and a Marion L. Brittain Fellow (2015-2019) in the school of Literature, Media, and Communication at the Georgia Institute of Technology.
 There, she earned a certificate in Digital Pedagogy and won the WCP’s 2019 Award for Excellence in Pedagogy.